flyntwp/flynt-starter-theme/Components/BlockCookieNotification/README.md

 ### Description:

-A Base Component for cookie notifications (fixed, bottom)
+A base component for cookie notifications (fixed, bottom)

 ---